Gladue principles

 Get help

-Aboriginal community legal workers — Give legal information and limited advice services
+Indigenous community legal workers — Give legal information and limited advice services

 First Nations Court duty counsel — Free legal advice about having your case transferred to First Nations Court and the charges against you